 - With WhatsApp hitting 3.1 billion users by 2024, its reach makes it a no brainer for companies to adopt as a serious client interaction channel

 At RELE.AI we believe that instant messaging will continue to take a greater share of business communication.
 Slack and Teams may be great tools, but how many clients actually use them?
-On the other hand, everyone is using WhatsApp, WeChat, Telegram, etc. For this reason we decided to build the technical bridge for employees to interact with company systems like the CRM without ever having to leave their instant messenger.
+On the other hand, everyone is using WhatsApp, WeChat, Telegram, etc. For this reason, we decided to build a technical bridge for employees to interact with company systems like the CRM without ever having to leave their instant messenger.